What is version control?

 Version control software is an essential part of the every-day of the modern software team's professional practices.
 Individual software developers who are accustomed to working with a capable version control system in their teams typically recognize the incredible value version control also gives them even on small solo projects.
 Once accustomed to the powerful benefits of version control systems, many developers wouldn't consider working without it even for non-software projects.

-Developing software without using version control is risky, like not having backups.
-Version control can also enable developers to move faster and it allows software teams to preserve efficiency and agility as the team scales to include more developers.
+Using version control software is a best practice for high performing software and DevOps teams.
+Version control also helps developers move faster and allows software teams to preserve efficiency and agility as the team scales to include more developers.

 Version Control Systems (VCS) have seen great improvements over the past few decades and some are better than others.
 VCS are sometimes known as SCM (Source Code Management) tools or RCS (Revision Control System).
 One of the most popular VCS tools in use today is called Git.
 Git is a Distributed VCS, a category known as DVCS, more on that later.
 Like many of the most popular VCS systems available today, Git is free and open source.
 Regardless of what they are called, or which system is used, the primary benefits you should expect from version control are as follows.